jpauwels/pizmidi/Release/midiChords/readme.txt

 - Interval names, like "1 3 5 b7 9" or "Root Maj3 P5 Min7 Maj9" etc.
 - Semitone offset from trigger note "0 4 7 10 14" (default, see below)

+With any format, to assign channels to notes, use decimal points: "C.1 E.2 G.3 Bb.4 D.5"

 The "Paste" button can also use any of these formats directly, if you copied them from a website or other source (so you don't have to paste them into the text box first).

 Each chord may contain notes for multiple channels.
 Right-clicking notes on the chord keyboard allows you to choose which channels each note is sent on.
 The channel slider above the Learn button lets you filter which input channel(s) are learned.
 This setting is also used for setting chord notes with left-click.

 Presets menu:
 Presets are saved to and loaded from the "mappings" folder.
 Any files in .chords, .fxp, or .xml (Steinerg Chorder presets) formats can be loaded.
 Presets can also be loaded by drag & drop.

 Saved chord shape menu:
 The "Chords" menu is built from plain text files in the "chords" folder.
 Chord shapes are defined as the difference in semitones from the trigger note, in a space-separated list.
 Everything to the left of the colon is the chord name displayed in the menu.

 Example: